aimukhin/minfft/README.md

 The compiler used is the GNU C compiler version 10.2.1 for the x86_64 platform.

-The performance measurements are made on an isolated core of an Intel(R) Pentium(R) Gold G5420 CPU running at 3800 MHz.
+The performance measurements are made on an isolated core of an Intel® Pentium® Gold G5420 CPU running at 3800 MHz.

 ## Conformance
 The source code conforms to the C99 and Fortran 2003 standards.